-Emergency Coordinator
+Emergency Coordinator (EC)

-- Reports to Multnomah County Emergency Manager. - Performs roles and responsibilities as defined by Oregon Section Manager. - Coordinates and oversees all MCARES activities.
+- Reports to Multnomah County Emergency Manager. - Performs roles and responsibilities as defined by Oregon Section Manager. - Facilitates reassignment of volunteer personnel during emergencies as necessary. - Coordinates with Administrative Staff to facilitate the needs of ARROs and Team Leaders. - Oversees all MCARES operational activities.